Christmas jumper proves hit for Lidl as festive sales rise

 The group saw the highest ever number of shoppers visiting its UK stores in the week leading up to Christmas, with footfall up 14% on its busiest day on December 23.

-It claimed to notch up £21 million of spending from customers switching away from other grocers in December.
+It claimed to notch up £21 million of spending from customers switching away from other grocers in December and said recent Kantar market data showed it was the fastest growing “bricks and mortar” retailer over the festive quarter.

+The Kantar figures revealed Lidl enjoyed sales growth of 14.8% on a two-year comparison over the 12 weeks to December 26, beaten only by online grocer Ocado.

 Christian Hartnagel, chief executive of Lidl in the UK, said: “Despite ongoing challenges with the pandemic, customers continued to find ways to celebrate this Christmas.”